eugabrielolegario/VascoGPT/README.md

-# Projeto VascoGPT
+# VascoGPT Project

-O **VascoGPT** é um projeto de IA desenvolvido em Python, implementado como um Jupyter Notebook (.ipynb).
-Ele foi criado para simular o Vasco (VAS-119), um robô assistente de pesquisa espacial da constelação do jogo Starfield, da Bethesda Game Studios.
-Este projeto utiliza a API do ChatGPT da OpenAI para criar uma experiência interativa e envolvente com o personagem Vasco.
+**VascoGPT** is an AI project developed in Python, implemented as a Jupyter Notebook (.ipynb).
+It was created to simulate Vasco (VAS-119), a space research assistant robot from an organization called Constellation, in the game Starfield by Bethesda Game Studios.
+This project utilizes the OpenAI ChatGPT API to create an interactive and engaging experience with the character Vasco.

-## Objetivos
+## Objectives

-Os principais objetivos do projeto VascoGPT incluem:
+The main objectives of the VascoGPT project include:

-1. **Interação com Vasco:** Permitir que os jogadores interajam com o personagem Vasco de Starfield por meio de comandos de texto.
+1. **Interaction with Vasco:** Allow players to interact with the character Vasco from Starfield through text commands.

-2. **Simulação de Personalidade:** Desenvolver uma personalidade cativante e única para Vasco, que seja consistente com sua representação no jogo.
+2. **Personality Simulation:** Develop a captivating and unique personality for Vasco that is consistent with his portrayal in the game.

-3. **Respostas Contextuais:** Capacitar Vasco para fornecer respostas contextualmente relevantes e envolventes às perguntas dos jogadores.
+3. **Contextual Responses:** Empower Vasco to provide contextually relevant and engaging responses to player questions.

-4. **Pesquisa Espacial:** Fornecer informações e insights sobre a constelação e as missões espaciais que ocorrem no universo de Starfield.
+4. **Space Research:** Provide information and insights about Constellation and the space missions that take place in the Starfield universe.

-5. **Integração de API da OpenAI:** Usar a API do ChatGPT da OpenAI para aprimorar as capacidades de conversação e tornar as interações com Vasco mais dinâmicas.
+5. **OpenAI API Integration:** Utilize the OpenAI ChatGPT API to enhance conversational capabilities and make interactions with Vasco more dynamic.

-## Tecnologias Utilizadas
+## Technologies Used

-O projeto VascoGPT utiliza:
+The VascoGPT project uses:

-- **Python:** A linguagem de programação principal para o desenvolvimento do projeto.
+- **Python:** The primary programming language for project development.

-- **Jupyter Notebook:** A plataforma utilizada para criar e executar o código do VascoGPT.
+- **Jupyter Notebook:** The platform used to create and run the VascoGPT code.

-- **OpenAI GPT-3.5:** A API da OpenAI é o cerne da capacidade de conversação de Vasco, permitindo respostas inteligentes e contextuais.
+- **OpenAI GPT-3.5:** The OpenAI API is at the core of Vasco's conversational ability, enabling intelligent and contextual responses.